Kometa-Team/Kometa/docs/home/environmental.md

 These docs are assuming you have a basic understanding of Docker concepts.
 One place to get familiar with Docker would be the [official tutorial](https://www.docker.com/101-tutorial/).

+Environment Variables can also be placed inside a `.env` file inside your config folder.

 | Attribute                                             | Shell Command                                 | Environment Variable     |
 |:------------------------------------------------------|:----------------------------------------------|:-------------------------|
 | [Config](#config)                                     | `-c` or `--config`                            | `PMM_CONFIG`             |